 Talk to survivors of the previous owners, neighbors, senior citizens at lunch, local carpenters and plumbers, and anyone else who might know something about the house.
 Their memories might be faint, but someone may have an old photograph, a bill, or written correspondence that will help place your house in time.

 Visit the Tax Assessor

-Property that is taxed as land has a parcel number attached to it—usually an odd-looking number with dots and dashes.
-This is your ID for a wealth of public records about your home.
+Property that is taxed as land always has a parcel number attached to it—usually an odd-looking number with dots and dashes.
+This is your ID that opens the door to a wealth of public records about your home.

 Visit Your County Registry of Deeds

 While you're downtown, stop into the registrar's office and ask to see the tract index or a grantor-grantee index for your house.
-Translated from legalese, this means that you are asking to see a listing of transactions involving your property.
-In addition to providing dates, these records will give you the names of everyone who ever purchased the land your house is on—or whoever filed a lawsuit against it!
+In simple language, this means that you are asking to see a listing of transactions involving your property.
+In addition to providing dates, these records will give you the names of everyone who ever purchased the land your house is on—or whoever filed a lawsuit against it.